orbitdb-archive/orbit-db-nextgen/docs/GETTING_STARTED.md

 To create a database on a single machine, launch an instance of OrbitDB.
 Once launched, you can open a new database.

-Assuming you have a Node.js development environment installed, create a new Node project using the command line:
+Assuming you have a Node.js development environment installed, create a new project using the command line:

 ```sh
 mkdir orbitdb-app